ripliveit/design/README.md

-# design
+# Design
-Collect new idea and material about design
+Collect new ideas and materials about design of Riplive.it